News RAM-tekort 30 Jun 2026, 17:022 min read

 Intelligence Summary

-- Find out how the RAM shortage and price hikes are affecting gaming, from hardware costs to the impact on players and manufacturers.
+• Discover how the RAM shortage and rising prices are affecting gaming, from players to hardware makers.

 In short